stephenbuck/skillbase/README.md

 **Frontend**

-The frontend application is built as a single-page application (SPA) using the React framework and the MaterialUI library.
+The primary frontend framework is React, with the code written in Typescript.
+I'll be using other frameworks ReactRouter, ReactQuery, ReactAdmin, NextJS, and MaterialUI.

 **Documentation**